bernhardAxonIvy/doc/source/designer-guide/user-interface/_html-dialog-preferences.rst

 Html Dialog Preferences
 -----------------------

-In the |ivy-designer| preferences you can configure the templates used for the creation of Html Dialogs and Offline Dialogs.
+In the Axon Ivy Designer preferences you can configure the templates used for the creation of Html Dialogs and Offline Dialogs.

 .. note::